You might have heard stories that many candidates fail the PMP exam in their first try.

 Exam questions for all PMI credential tests are formulated in English.

 This can become disadvantage for you if English is not your native language but this should not become your excuse for failing the PMP Exam.
 You should spend more time for the exam prep to overcome this handicap.

-PMI does provide language aids (at no additional cost) to non-English speaking aspirants.
+PMI does provide language aids for the PMP exam (at no additional cost) to non-English speaking aspirants.
 You can request for your preferred language aid at the time of applying to the PMP exam.
 These language aids translate English questions to your preferred language.

 Although language aids are available and you don’t have to pay anything extra, I would suggest that you should not use these aids.
 During the exam you are pressed for time and you do not want to waste precious moments for translating an English question to your native language.
 Some people fail because they have re-read the exam questions in order to understand them properly.

 You may request language aid before the exam but try to avoid using them.
 It is better to be prepared upfront for the English exam.

 12. Attempt the Exam Before Being Ready